Skip to content

 When you draw the oval, split it in half with a horizontal line and then again with a vertical line.

-female face proportions
+whimsical face proportions step 1

 These lines will help you place the eyes, nose, ears, and mouth.